DiegoBriaares/Locju/README.md

 <br><br>
 It allows you to judge a C/C++ code, using sample testcases.
 Your code can throw Accepted, Wrong Answer, Runtime Error, Time Limit Exceed or Compilation Error as a verdict.

 Locju also has a test case finder functionality.
 You must write a generator, correct solution and a validator (if needed) to use this function.
-What it does, is generate a number of testcases and report a verdict for each of them (by comparing with correct solution output).
+What it does, is generate a number of testcases and report the verdict for each of them (by comparing with correct solution output).
 So you can find those testcases in wich your code fails.

 Furthermore, it has a functionality to download test cases of a given Codeforces Round.